cristianat98/DBClientGo/README.md

 err = mongoManager.DisconnectDb()
 data, err = mongoManager.FindOne("nameCollection", 5, filter)
 if err != nil {
     // Code when error is raised
 }

+// It is possible to create a generic Manager databaseManager, err := := CreateDatabaseManager(mongo.CreateManager("dbURI", "dbName", 1))
+if err != nil {
+    // Code when error is raised
+}
+data, err = databaseManager.FindOne("nameCollection", 5, filter)
+if err != nil {
+    // Code when error is raised
+}